Skip to Content

 How Do You Say No Problem In Spanish?
 How Should You Phrase It?

-Avoid using the phrase” No problema”, which does not occur in Spanish.
-It is also technically incorrect because all negated sentences in Spanish must have a verb, however, this phrase does not contain it.
-Therefore, the term “No problema” is not correct as it falls in the same category.
+Avoid using the phrase” No problema“, which does not occur in Spanish.
+It is also technically incorrect because all negated sentences in Spanish must have a verb.
+However, this phrase does not contain it.
+Therefore, “No problema” is incorrect as it falls in the same category.

 In fact, it would be better if you say “no hay problema” instead of just saying “no problema”